Ever heard or come across a dwarf German shepherd? Hold on to your answer.

 So, can German shepherds have dwarfism, and what are the probabilities?
 To learn more, continue reading on.

-Can German Shepherd have dwarfism?
+Can a German Shepherd have dwarfism?

 Compared to other breeds, German shepherd dogs have a high chance of getting pituitary dwarfism.
 In fact, 20% of pure German shepherd dogs have this recessive gene.
-However, other species such as the spitz, lab and the miniature pinscher are susceptible to pituitary dwarfism.
+However, other species such as the spitz, lab, and the miniature pinscher are susceptible to pituitary dwarfism.

 This genetic condition is inherited from one GSD generation to another.

 Scientifically this condition is known as a recessive genetic disorder.
 By that, it means for the disease to be transmitted to the puppies, each parent must have this faulty gene.

 Also known as nanism, dwarfism in GSDs occurs when the growth hormone is deficient.
 That said, during a puppy’s gestation period, there is an underdevelopment of the pars distalis, thus enhancing the development of dwarfism.

 Below are the dog breeds more likely to suffer from this autosomal recessive disorder

 - English pointer